kisiwu/novice-api-doc-generator/README.md

   })
   .meta({ ref: '#/components/schemas/Pet' })
 ```
-If the reference is local (`#`), it could automatically generate the component depending on the rule you set (see `OpenApi.setGenerateComponentsRule`).
+If the reference is local (`#`), it could automatically generate the component depending on the rule you set (see `OpenAPI.setGenerateComponentsRule`).

 List of elements you can configure in `Joi.meta`:
 - `additionalProperties`